Investigations

 Review of records

 If a complaint isn't resolved by education, a more formal review of records begins.
-Parties can continue to provide relevant records and details about the complaint.
+Early in the complaint process, Employment Standards advises parties to gather relevant records.
+At this stage, they may be asked to provide these documents and other details about the complaint.
 The investigator:

 • Determines what information could be relevant to the complaint